 - 3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex B of 'Keeping Children Safe in Education' DfE (2019); - 3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded on CPOMS and the DSL notified. - 3.8 During term time the Designated Safeguarding Lead and or a deputy will always be available (during school hours) for staff in the school or college to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media. - 3.9 The School will attend child protection conferences and core group meetings.
-Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10 The DSL will maintain written records and child protection files ensuring that they are kept confidential and stored securely. - 3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedures they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex B of 'Keeping Children Safe in Education' DfE (2020); - 3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
+Any concern for a child's safety or welfare will be recorded in writing or on CPOMS and given to the DSL. - 3.8 During term time the Designated Safeguarding Lead and / or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media. - 3.9 The DSL will manage referrals and will: refer cases of suspected abuse to children's social care, refer cases to the Channel programme if there is a radicalisation concern, refer relevant cases to the Disclosure and Barring Service, and to the Police where a crime has been committed. - 3.10 The DSL will liaise with the three safeguarding partners and other agencies where necessary.
+Through regular training, knowledge and experience the DSL will be equipped to attend and contribute to child protection case conferences, strategy discussions and other interagency meetings.

+- 3.11 The DSL will maintain detailed, accurate written records and child protection files ensuring that they are kept confidential and stored securely. - 3.12 The DSL is responsible for ensuring that all staff members and volunteers are aware of the school's safeguarding policy and the procedures they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction. - 3.13 The DSL will help promote educational outcomes by sharing information about the issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and leadership staff.

 SECTION 4.
-TRAINING & INDUCTION
+TRAINING AND INDUCTION